You are interested in studying ways to manage our natural resources and protect wildlife and their habitats.

-This curriculum is diverse with opportunities to study wetlands, wildlife, conservation biology, fisheries, aquaculture, habitat management, and law enforcement or prepare for a career as a wildlife-oriented veterinarian.
+This major is diverse with opportunities to study forest management of hardwood and pine forests, wetlands, wildlife, conservation biology, fisheries, aquaculture, habitat management, or prepare for a career as a wildlife-oriented veterinarian.
+Curricula emphasizes field instruction.
 Unique facilities available through this curriculum include the School of Renewable Natural Resources’ Lee Memorial Forest, an actively managed forest, which has accommodations and teaching facilities so that you can get hands-on experience in the field.

-Learn to manage, conserve, and enhance populations of aquatic organisms in the wild or through the use of aquaculture.
-Commercial aspects of fisheries and aquaculture will also be explored.
+- Fisheries and Aquaculture - Prepare for managing, conserving, and enhancing populations of aquatic organisms in the wild or through the use of aquaculture.
+Students also explore the commercial aspects of fisheries and aquaculture.

-Prepare for the diverse challenges of managing forested landscapes for various sustainable uses.
-This area of concentration is specifically designed to assist you in becoming a Certified Forester.
+- Forest Resource Management - Students are prepared for the diverse challenges of managing forested landscapes for various sustainable uses.
+This area of concentration is specifically designed to assist the student in becoming a Certified Forester.

 Once you're an LSU student, you'll need to meet the requirements below to continue pursuing this major.

 - 2.0 GPA in all coursework (2.5 GPA for transfer)

 - 2.0 cumulative GPA in courses toward degree requirements

 - grade of "C" or better in ENGL 1001 and MATH 1021 or higher

 B.S., Bachelor of Science